dotnet/AspNetCore.Docs/aspnet/security/introduction-to-aspnet-identity.rst

 	:emphasize-lines: 19
 	:dedent: 8

 The above ``SignInAsync`` method calls the below ``SignInAsync`` task, which is contained in the ``SignInManager`` class.

-The ``SignInAsync`` method is overloaded.
-The ``authenticationProperties`` parameter that can be added to the call.
-This parameter is a dictionary used to store state values about the authentication session.
-These values are applied to the login and authentication cookie.
+If needed, you can access the user's identity details inside a controller action.
+For instance, by setting a breakpoint inside the ``HomeController.Index`` action method, you can view the ``User.claims`` details.
+By having the user signed-in, you can make authorization decisions.
+For more information, see `Authorization <http://docs.asp.net/en/latest/security/authorization/index.html>`_.

 5. Log off.
  Clicking the **Log off** link calls the ``LogOff`` action in the account controller.